NothinRandom/CoDeSys_EIP/README.md

 ### Useful parameters (SET/GET)
 **NOTE:** There are a lot more, so dive into library to see what works best for you
-* `bAutoReconnect` (BOOL) reconnects you if the session closes after idle (no read/write request) for roughly 60 seconds.
+* `bAutoReconnect` (BOOL) re-establishes session if PLC closes it after idling (no read/write request) for roughly 60 seconds.
     * Default: `FALSE`
     * Example set: `_PLC.bAutoReconnect := TRUE;`
     * Example get: `_bReconnect := _PLC.bAutoReconnect;`